faviomob/SpinningView/README.md

 > _WidgetKit_ uses _MVC_-based technique of _mediating controllers_, which were introduced with _Cocoa Bindings_ in _AppKit_ for _macOS_ - `NSObjectController` and its descendants.
 Read more about this technique [here](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html#//apple_ref/doc/uid/TP40010810-CH14) (although, this is not direct port of it).

 _WidgetKit_ view controllers consist of predefined and 100% reusable objects (`NSObject`s), or _mediating controllers_, which control presentation of views inside their view controller.
 You put these _mediator_ objects onto the view controllers' scene in the _Interface Builder_, set their properties via _User Defined Runtime Attributes_ and connect outlets between them and your UI elements.
-Or, alternatively, you can load all this setup through corresponding _JSON_ files, and that's what will be demonstrated in this document.
+Or, alternatively, you can load all this setup through corresponding _JSON_ files, and that's what will be described in this document.

-> ☝️ This is not a set of ready-to-use views and view controllers.
-Your _UI_ is completly under your control.

 ## Features: